 Tommaso Terra 100 — Security and Safety Delivered in Style

-These are shoes that reflect their purpose and style at the outset: a low-profile snare and lock-velcro lashes offer an accurate, ergonomic fit that embraces your foot for all-day comfort.
+These are the best regular shoes for cycling that reflect their purpose and style at the outset: a low-profile snare and lock-velcro lashes offer an accurate, ergonomic fit that embraces your foot for all-day comfort.
 Also, ventilation for the feet additionally cools on long-rides.

 Structurally, the Terra has a rubber-treated sole which makes it an optimal sneaker for rough terrains, and mountain-biking, however, the recessed fitting connection point makes an incredibly flexible walkable shoe ideal for cycling — mountainous or road.
 On the off chance that you require or lean toward a cycling shoe that can be strolled in, at that point, the Terra is the appropriate choice.